-- In addition to the above, the applicant / licence holder and manufacturer shall consider: С - Providing information to confirm whether the requirements of Social Accountability International Standard, SA8000 have been considered; - Being a Living Wage employer (or equivalent); and - Having a senior member of its organisation responsible for social and environmental sustainability.
+- b.
+Where an applicant / licence holder and manufacturer has found instances of modern slavery in their business operations and or supply chains in the past two years, there shall be evidence of corrective action. - c.
+In addition to the above, the applicant / licence holder and manufacturer shall consider: - Providing information to confirm whether the requirements of Social Accountability International Standard, SA8000 have been considered; - Being a Living Wage employer (or equivalent); and - Having a senior member (example: manager, director, or C-suite level roles) of its organisation responsible for social and environmental sustainability.